For Our Majors

 2. Foreign language requirement

-- Option One: completion of the 200-level of a language taught at Washington College
+Option One: completion of a 202-level or higher language course at Washington College or abroad

 3. Semester abroad requirement